bhuvangolhar/Data-Structures-and-Algorithms/String/string_defintion.md

 **Real-Life Analogy:**

-Think of a **String** as a sealed envelope — once you write something inside and seal it, you can’t change what’s written; you can only create a new envelope with the updated message.
+Think of a "String" as a sealed envelope — once you write something inside and seal it, you can’t change what’s written; you can only create a new envelope with the updated message.

 **Key Points:**

 – String is a class in `java.lang` package.
 – Strings are immutable and stored in the String Constant Pool.
 – Common operations include concatenation, comparison, searching, and case conversion.
-– Use `StringBuffer` or `StringBuilder` for mutable string operations.
+– Use **"StringBuffer"** or **"StringBuilder"** for mutable string operations.

 **In Summary:**

 A **String** in Java is an immutable object used to represent a sequence of characters.
 It provides rich functionality for text manipulation while ensuring security, efficiency, and consistency in memory handling.